 Private funds are likely not to be registered as investment companies.
-Therefore, investors in private funds will not be provided the protections associated with the Investment Company Act of 1940.
-Further, certain Investment Managers may not be registered under the Adviser Act.
+Therefore, investors in private funds will not be provided the protections associated with the 1940 Act.
+Further, certain Investment Managers may not be registered under the Investment Advisers Act of 1940 (the "Advisers Act").
 As a result, clients will not be provided various protections (which, among other things, may include limitations on leverage or transactions between investment company affiliates) offered to more regulated or registered funds.